University Catalog 2024-2025

 1

 AEE 103 Fundamentals of Agricultural and Extension Education is the preferred orientation course.
-ALS 103 Freshman Transitions and Diversity in Agriculture & Life Sciences is accepted for transfer students.
+ALS 103 Freshman Transitions and Diversity in Agriculture & Life Sciences and ALS 303 Transfer Transitions and Diversity in Agriculture & Life Sciences are acceptable.

 2